-QCloud License Audit analyzes your ERP usage, producing counts and lists of the number of unique users of each of the SKUs identified in Oracle’s pricelist.
+QCloud License Audit analyzes your ERP usage, producing counts and lists of users of each of the JD Edwards Product Suites/Modules as identified in the Oracle Price List.
 It gives you:

-- Summarized statistics on users of each SKU Suite, or ERP module (e.g. Financial Management Suite)
+- Summarized statistics on users of each Product Suite (e.g. Financial Management Suite)

-- Detailed statistics on users of the SKUs within each suite (e.g. Accounts Payable or Job Costing).
+- Detailed statistics on users of the Modules within each Suite (e.g. Accounts Payable or Job Costing).

-The results can be viewed through interactive enquiries, and you can also download the details in a spreadsheet for forensic evidence or further analysis.
+The results can be viewed through interactive enquiries, and you can also export results to a spreadsheet for forensic evidence or further analysis.

 Watch a short demo